cburgmer/csscritic/README.md

 A lightweight framework for regression testing of Cascading Style Sheets.

 See `example/RegressionRunner.html` for an example.
+Also [watch the screencast here](http://youtu.be/AqQ2bNPtF60).

 [![Build Status](https://secure.travis-ci.org/cburgmer/csscritic.png?branch=master)](http://travis-ci.org/cburgmer/csscritic)